 Animal-Proof Storage Containers:

 Interlocking wire mesh bag.
 These are available at Canyon Village Marketplace on the South Rim for rent or purchase.
-They are also available through the Grand Canyon Association, at the Backcountry Information Center, and other commercial outlets.
+They are also available through the Grand Canyon Conservancy, at the Backcountry Information Center, and other commercial outlets.

 The information on this page is also available as a PDF file and can be viewed with Adobe Acrobat.
 PDF files retain the look and feel of the original document (including typography, page layout, and graphics).